Photo Enforcement Program

 Traffic Safety Camera Survey Results

-Last summer, the Lake Forest Park Police Department conducted a survey of its citizens on the current traffic safety photo enforcement program here in the City.
+In 2016, the Lake Forest Park Police Department conducted a survey of its citizens on the current traffic safety photo enforcement program here in the City.
 On behalf of the Police Department, thank you to those of you who participated in the Survey.

 As we reviewed traffic safety related data in our community, studied areas where traffic incidences were increasing and considered opportunities for mitigating safety related issues we were eager to hear from the community on one mitigation strategy that has been cost effective at producing positive results; traffic cameras.
 We learned a great deal from your responses and, aligned with our commitment to provide excellent customer service to our community.